Palliative Care and End-of-life ResponsibilitiesCategories: Clinical Practice, Licensee-Patient Relationship Adopted: Oct 1999 | Amended: Oct 2016

 When appropriate processes have determined that the use of life prolonging measures or invasive interventions will only prolong the dying process, it is incumbent on licensees to accept death “not as a failure, but the natural culmination of our lives.”*

-It is the position of the North Carolina Medical Board that patients and their families should be assured of competent, timely, comprehensive palliative care at the end of their lives.
-Licensees should be knowledgeable regarding effective and compassionate pain relief, and patients and their families should be assured such relief will be provided.
-The Board recognizes there are times when a hospice patient needs medications to manage pain or other symptoms in an urgent situation.
+It is the position of the North Carolina Medical Board that patients and their families should be assured of competent, timely, comprehensive palliative care along the continuum of a chronic disease diagnosis up unto the end of life.
+Licensees should be knowledgeable regarding means to maximize quality of life and function, including effective and compassionate pain relief.
+Licensees should, for all patients, at age appropriate intervals, address Advanced Care Planning including the establishing of a Health Care Power of Attorney and Advanced Directives.** The Board recognizes there are times when a hospice patient needs medications to manage pain or other symptoms in an urgent situation.
 Under these circumstances a hospice physician who is an employee of, under contract with, or a volunteer with a Medicare-certified hospice may prescribe medications to a patient admitted to the hospice program who he has not seen when the needs of the patient dictate.

 Palliative care is specialized medical care for people with serious illnesses.
 It is focused on providing patients with relief from the symptoms, pain, and stress of a serious illness—whatever the diagnosis.
 The goal is to improve quality of life for both the patient and the family.